 We’re going to be covering a topic that is really fascinating and incredibly relevant for anybody who’s using the HubSpot platform – anybody who's doing digital marketing.
 We're talking about attribution reporting.
-It's one of the main reasons why people go to a system like HubSpot and specifically to HubSpot itself now, and it's a feature of the enterprise system.
+It's one of the main reasons why people go to a system like HubSpot and specifically to HubSpot itself now, and it's a feature of the enterprise onboarding software.

 We're going to talk about attribution reporting fundamentals.
 You'll learn the basics, you learn how to do it in HubSpot and for folks who have done it a lot before, my hope is that you'll still come away with something new to apply that maybe you didn't know before.

 When I think of attribution reporting, there's only one thing that comes to mind, which is football.
 Let's imagine a football play.
 Let's say that the ball starts with the goalie, goalie tosses it up to the defender, kicks it into the midfielder up to the forward who loft in that perfect cross, and then the striker heads the ball home.
 The question then is: who deserves the credit for that goal?
 There’s any number of ways that we could look at that.
 The traditional way is to give all the credit to the goal scorer.
 That's the Ronaldo.
 That's the Messi.
 That's the Wayne Rooneys of the world, right?
 The question we ask there is who scored the most goals?
 That's the metric we see in the newspaper.
 That's the metric we see in the program when we go to the stadium – who scored the most goals?